ibpsa/project1/reports/ibpsa-project-1-workplan/source/proposal.rst

 translators that allow buildings and community energy systems and grids to be designed and operated as integrated, robust, performance based systems with low energy use and low peak power demand.
+These tools will also be used to develop a testing and benchmarking infrastructure for advanced control algorithms and for district energy simulations.
 The software development will be organized through a stable software development process that allows third-party developers to build applications that encapsulate